ShprAlex/SproutLife/README.md

 - **Organism** - An organism is a collection of cells.
 Organisms begin their life as a sprout, and every cell that grows from this pattern becomes part of the organism.
 Collisions between cells of different organisms will be discussed later.

-- **Reproduction** - Reproduction in cellular automata isn't new.
-However, when patterns reproduce it's often not clear at which step the child begins and when the parent ends.
-Adding Seed and Sprout patterns that lets us establish when this transition takes place.
-We can now track the organism's age, and can add mutations to vary how it develops at each step of its life.
-These mutations can be inherited from parent to child.
+- **Reproduction** - A seed from a parent sprouts to become a new child organism.
+We know the identity of the parent for each child.
+Thus we can support inheritance, where genes pass down from parent to child.
 For now every organism has a single parent.
 Sexual reproduction can also easily be added as a result of contact between a parent and other organisms.

 ![Sprout Animation](https://github.com/ShprAlex/SproutLife/blob/master/readme/SproutAnimation.gif)